 Fortunately, there are several ways to prevent denting in the future.
 Here are some tips to help avoid a dent in your golf driver:

 1. Keep your clubs in a protective case when not in use.
 It will help to keep them from getting scratched or dented.

-2. If you happen to hit something with your club, try to do so with the face of the club rather than the side.
+2. If you hit something with your club, try to do so with the face of the club rather than the side.
 This will help to minimize any damage that may occur.

-3. Make sure you always have a good grip on your club when swinging.
-It will help ensure that you have more control over it and avoid hitting anything unintended.
+3. Make sure you always grip your club well when swinging.
+It will help ensure you have more control over it and avoid hitting anything unintended.

 4. Finally, be careful when setting down your golf clubs.
-Make sure that you place them down gently and avoid dropping them on hard surfaces.
+Make sure to place them down gently and avoid dropping them on hard surfaces.